porkbellie/superconductivity-lieb-lattice-2025/README.md

 The change in the density of states also exhibits delta functions associated with the steps in the non-interacting density of states at w==/-1 and w=+/- 2.
 The jumps in the non-interacting density of states can be considered as the edges of sub-bands, in which case one is removing states from the edge of the sub-band and pushing them outside the sub-band.

-### derivative_smooth
+### smooth_derivative

 An algorithm that inputs the array phi_smooth from detect_phase_jump and returns the derivative of the smooth parts of the curve without removing the delta functions.
-There are two inputs: omega and phi_smooth.
+There are three inputs: omega, phi_smooth, cutoff.
 It returns the derivatives as an array.

+This file contains a comparison of smoothing methods.
+The unsmoothed is produced by a simple numerical diffentiation approximation using the smoothed phi values.
+The first smoothed is produced by the smooth_derivative function.
+The second is produced by implementing a Savitzkey-Golay filter.
+This digital filter uses the method of least linear squares to fit adjacent clusters of data points to a low degree polynomial which means that it is able to smooth while preserving features like the delta functions.
+It's mostly used to smooth out noisy data in signal processing or spectroscopy, but I thought it might work here too.
+This is included in the SciPy package.
+Its source code can be found there.

+I found that the Savitzky-Golay filter is smoother than the algorithm I wrote, but I think mine is still a good approximation.